-A self-study is a written report of the self-analysis conducted by a program to determine its strengths, plans to address its weaknesses and how well it complies with the Accreditation Standards.
+A self-study is a written report of the self-analysis conducted by a program to determine its strengths, plans to address its areas in need of improvement and how well it complies with the Accreditation Standards.
 The self-analysis process should focus on program and student learning, outcomes assessment and goal achievement.
 Institution administrators, program faculty, staff and/or preceptors, students and other appropriate stakeholders should be included in the process.
 The self-study report provides basic information about the program for the ACEND® board and its reviewers.

 How Does a Program that is Not Accredited Begin the Process for ACEND® Accreditation?

 This is a three-step process.
 The eligibility application must be submitted at least 12 months in advance of the planned enrollment of the first class of students.
-Upon review, approximately four weeks after submission of the eligibility application, the program will be notified and directed to schedule a site visit within six months and submit the self-study report will need to be submitted three months before the site visit.
+Upon review, approximately four weeks after submission of the eligibility application, the program will be notified and directed to schedule a site visit.
+The self-study report will need to be submitted three months before the site visit.

 - To protect prospective students from misleading information, ACEND® policy prevents programs seeking candidacy for accreditation from publishing statements about a possible ACEND®-accreditation status not yet granted with the exception of ACEND-approved language that is available for all programs seeking candidacy.
 If students begin a program before candidacy is granted by the ACEND® board, they will not be considered to be enrolled in, or graduates of, an accredited program.

 How Long is Full Accreditation Granted and What are the Requirements During this Period?

-Effective July 2014, full accreditation is granted for 7 years.
-During this period, a program maintains accreditation by ongoing monitoring of outcomes assessment and goal achievement, submission of an annual report, payment of annual accreditation maintenance fees.
+Full accreditation is granted for 7 years.
+During this period, a program maintains accreditation by ongoing monitoring of outcomes assessment and goal achievement, submission of an annual report, and payment of annual accreditation maintenance fees.
 Prior to the end of the 7-year accreditation period, if the program wants to continue accreditation, it must submit a self-study report and host an on-site site evaluation.

 Do Programs Pay Fees for Accreditation?

 Yes.
 An annual fee applies to all programs that hold accreditation (regardless of status).
 Additional fees apply for self-study/site visits, new programs seeking candidacy, and extraordinary activities.
-Contact ACEND® staff at email@example.com or review the current accreditation fee schedule for more details.
+Review the current accreditation fee schedule for more details.